-The Best Alternative to Plastic Bottles & Other Single-Use Plastics
+The Best Plastic Bottle Alternatives & Other Single-Use Plastics

 Be the change you want to see- you CAN make a difference.

-Ditching single-use plastic and especially plastic water bottles at home is one thing but this gets considerably harder when we travel.
+Ditching single-use plastic and especially plastic water bottles at home is one thing but this gets considerably harder when we travel and are on the move.
 So where you do start?

-The single best thing we can all do for the planet right now is to find an alternative to plastic bottles.
+The single best thing we can all do for the planet right now is to find plastic bottle alternatives.
 Trade-in your plastic bottles for a reusable water bottle, a move that’s not only environmentally friendly but cost-effective too.
 Considering the amount of water we should be drinking daily (2-3litres), that’s an incredible amount of plastic waste per person per day.
 Luckily, plastic water bottle waste can easily be avoided.

 MY FAVOURITE BOTTLES:

-Simple Modern Water Bottles – Basic, great for home, everyday use and local travel.
+Hydro Flask – Basic, great for home, everyday use and local travel.
 They are stainless steel, vacuum wall insulated and come in so many shapes and sizes to fit your needs.
+You can also opt for a wide cap or the straw cap which is great for road trips, hiking and sports.

-Get a Simple Modern bottle on Amazon here.
+Get a Hydro Flask bottle on Amazon here

 Get your LARQ reusable bottle here